Find out exactly how to prepare your pine cones for indoor use in this post.

 Fortunately it’s easy to clean and prepare them to use inside!

-There is one particular step you must take before you can use pine cones for indoor decor without worrying about bugs and more.
+While all 3 steps are simple, there is one particular step you must take before you can use pine cones for indoor decor without worrying about bugs and more.

-But let me walk you through the whole process!
+So, let me walk you through the whole process!

 1. Gather your Pine Cones